Newborn Sleep: A Safe Guide for Local Parents in Redlands

 • Swaddling or using a sleep sack

-• Offering a feeding or pacifier
+• Feeding or offering a pacifier

-• Laying your baby down drowsy, but awake
+• Laying your baby down drowsy but awake

 Local Support for Redlands Parents